Skip to main content

 Young Term Plan

-List of Deaths Not Covered Under Term Insurance
+What Kinds of Deaths Are Not Covered in a Term Insurance?

-2. Undisclosed Health Conditions: Individuals must declare their health conditions while buying the policy as it may later lead to rejection of the claim if any such information is hidden.
+• Undisclosed Health Conditions: Individuals must declare their health conditions while buying the policy, as it may later lead to rejection of the claim if any such information is hidden.
 Any pre-existing health condition must be declared to the insurer while buying life insurance.

 Final Thoughts